How to Boot Windows 11 in Safe Mode

 1. Boot Windows 11 in Safe Mode from Startup (WinRE)

-1. Press the Start key or click the Start icon to bring up the Start menu.
+1. Press the Start key or click the Start icon to open the Start menu.

-2. Next, click on the power icon and hold the SHIFT key while clicking on Restart.
+2. Click the power icon, then hold the SHIFT key while clicking on Restart.

 Boot to the Advanced Startup menu

-Note: This will force Windows 11 to restart directly into the Advanced Startup (WinRE) menu.
+Note: This will restart Windows 11 directly into the Advanced Startup (WinRE) menu.

-3. Once your PC restarts directly into the Advanced Startup menu, click on Troubleshoot at the first prompt.
+3. After your PC restarts into the Advanced Startup menu, click on Troubleshoot.

 Accessing the Troubleshoot tab

-4. Once you’re inside the Troubleshoot tab, click on Advanced Options.
+4. Inside the Troubleshoot menu, click on Advanced Options.

-5. From the Advanced Options menu, click on Startup Settings from the list of available options.
+5. From the Advanced Options menu, click on Startup Settings.

 Accessing the Startup Settings

-6. At the final screen, click on the Restart button and wait until your PC restarts once again.
+6. On the next screen, click on the Restart button and wait for your PC to restart again.

-7. Once you find yourself inside the Startup Settings screen, press one of the following keys depending on what type of Safe Mode you want to boot in:
+7. Once you’re on the Startup Settings screen, press one of the following keys depending on which Safe Mode you want to use:

 4 - Enable Safe Mode